Skyball2000/java-utility-classes/README.md

   Two values of any class stored in one object.
 - **CountApi**
   Use this class to access the yanwittmann.de database which serves as an online counter.
+- **Notifications**
+  Extend AbstractNotification to create a custom notification.
+An example can be found in BlurNotification.

 This is mainly a collection of code snippets or classes that I collected over the past few years that I sometimes need to reuse.